Loading...

 In 1567, a book was published which identified different types of fake beggars and the tricks they pulled to gain money.

-They chose a life of begging or they chose a life of crime, in which case this book might have been accurate to some degree, that some people were pulling some of these different tricks.
+They chose a life of begging or they chose a life of crime, in which case this book might have been accurate to some degree that some people were pulling some of these different tricks.

-So for instance, the book said that some people would eat soap to make their mouth foam to give them an idea that, or to give the impression that they were having some sort of fits, and hopefully that would gain sympathy, and people would give them money as a result.
+So for instance, the book said that some people would eat soap to make their mouth foam, to give them an idea that, or to give the impression that they were having some sort of fits and hopefully that would gain sympathy and people would give them money as a result.

 However, we can't imagine for just one moment that the majority of these vagabonds were in that situation.

-Most people were homeless, most people were travelling, trying to find food and work and housing because they were in desperate circumstances, not because they were trying to trick somebody into giving them money.
+Most people were homeless, most people were traveling, trying to find food and work and housing because they were in desperate circumstances, not because they were trying to trick somebody into giving them money.

-However, this book, it summed up the attitude of the government and many of the elite, who viewed all vagabonds and beggars as undeserving of help, but worthy of punishment.
+However, this book, it summed up the attitude of the government and many of the elite who viewed all vagabonds and beggars as undeserving of help but worthy of punishment.

 Now let's have a quick check for understanding.

 Is that true or is that false?
-Okay, if you chose false, then congratulations, that is correct.

-But let's justify the answer now.
+But let's justify the answer.

-Why is it false?
-So is it false because local parishes provided lots of relief for the poor during this time, or is it false because monasteries and occasionally rich people provided relief for the poor?
-So choose your justification now.
+So is it false because local parishes provided lots of relief for the poor during this time?

 Let's have another check for understanding.

-Did they help them with education, entertainments, food, or medical care?
 So choose two of those now.

 Those are the correct answers.

-Right, let's go for our first task of the day then.
+Right let's go for our first task of the day then.

-So what I'd like to do is fill in the gaps in the flow diagram which shows how attitudes towards the poor changed during the Tudor period.
+So what I'd like to do is fill in the gaps in the flow diagram, which shows how attitudes towards the poor changed during the Tudor period.

 And just to help you out, there are some words on the screen that have been removed and you need to find the correct place for the correct word.